 Best restaurant: Menza

 We were walking around Friday evening in Jerusalem on Shabbat, Judaism's day of rest, and were having a hard time finding a place to eat.
 From sunset on Friday to sunset on Saturday, most businesses close.
-Luckily, we found bistro Menza which is open 7 days a week and serves fresh food and cocktails.
-We ordered a burger on a homemade bun and ribs, delicious!
+Luckily we found Menza, a modern brassiere open 7 days a week, that serves fresh food and cocktails.
+We ordered ribs and a burger on a homemade bun.
+It was delicious!
 We also liked sitting on their outside patio and people watching.

-Gatsby is a 1920s style prohibition bar with an Art Deco interior for cocktail lovers.
-In Jerusalem, it's hard to find cocktail bars like in Tel Aviv, so we were in for a treat!
-Since it's a prohibition bar there's no sign, so look for a fake green grassed covered door by a coffeeshop and you'll know you've found it.
+Gatsby is a 1920s-style prohibition bar with an Art Deco interior for cocktail lovers.
+In Jerusalem, it's hard to find cocktail bars like you find in Tel Aviv, so we were in for a treat!
+Since it's a prohibition bar, there is no sign.
+Look for a fake green-grass covered door by a coffeeshop, and you'll know you've found it.

 Best food market: Machane Yehuda

-Machane Yehuda is a market with a tons of food stalls.
+Machane Yehuda is a market with a ton of food stalls.
 There are over 250 vendors with fresh produce, spices, and culinary delights.
-You can also book a food tour to introduce you to the best of the market.Don't forget to grab a cup of fresh squeezed pomegranate juice!
+Go on an empty stomach and don't forget to grab a cup of fresh squeezed pomegranate juice!

 Best view of the Old City: The Austrian Hospice